Brinkslu991/while-loops-starter/increment-decrement-practice.md

 #### Counting Down with a While Loop

-- Write a while loop that displays the message 'We have liftoff!' when the value of its counter variable `countedown` reaches 1
+- Write a while loop that displays the message 'We have liftoff!' when the value of its counter variable `countdown` reaches 1
 - Set the initial value of `countdown` to 10
 - While (as long as) the value of `countdown` is greater than zero:
   - print the value of `countdown`